MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-windows-computers.md

 4. If you're installing the client for internet-only client management, specify the Client.msi property `CCMALWAYSINF=1`.

-5. Verify whether you have to specify additional CCMSetup command-line parameters.
+5. Determine whether you have to specify additional CCMSetup command-line parameters.
 For example, if the client has more than one valid PKI certificate, you might have to specify a certificate selection criterion.
 For a list of available properties, see [About client installation parameters and properties](/sccm/core/clients/deploy/about-client-installation-properties).

-#### Internet-based example:
+#### Internet-based example

 `CCMSetup.exe /source: D:\Clients /UsePKICert CCMHOSTNAME=server1.contoso.com SMSSIGNCERT=siteserver.cer SMSSITECODE=ABC FSP=server2.contoso.com CCMALWAYSINF=1 CCMFIRSTCERT=1`

 This example installs the client with the following behaviors:
-  - Use source files from a folder on the D drive
+  - Use source files from a folder on drive D.
-  - Use a client PKI certificate
+  - Use a client PKI certificate.
-  - Select the certificate with the longest validity period
+  - Select the certificate with the longest validity period.
-  - Internet-only client management
+  - Internet-only client management.
-  - Assign the client to use the internet-based management point named SERVER1
+  - Assign the client to use the internet-based management point named SERVER1.
-  - Assign the internet-based fallback status point in the contoso.com domain
+  - Assign the internet-based fallback status point in the contoso.com domain.
-  - Assign the client to the ABC site
+  - Assign the client to the ABC site.

 ###  <a name="BKMK_ConfigureIBCM_MP"></a> To configure clients for internet-based client management after client installation

 To assign the internet-based management point after you install the client, use one of these procedures.
-The first requires manual configuration, and is appropriate for a few clients.
+The first requires manual configuration and is appropriate for a few clients.
 The second is more appropriate for configuring many clients.

 #### Configure clients for internet-based client management after client installation from the Configuration Manager control panel